suraj-pasuparthy/load-generator/Readme.md

 ## Command-Line Arguments

-The tool is highly configurable via the following command-line options:
+The tool is configurable via the following command-line options:

 | Option                 | Alias | Description                                                                                    | Default           |
 | :--------------------- | :---- | :--------------------------------------------------------------------------------------------- | :---------------- |